Iran denies seized Korean ship and crew are being held as hostages

 According to South Korean news agency Yonhap, a foreign ministry official said the Iranian government had tried to secure vaccines through the global COVAX initiative, backed by the World Health Organization.
 Tehran had been in talks with the ministry and the U.S. Treasury to pay for the doses with South Korean won.

-Reporting by Sangmi Cha and Josh Smith; Additional reporting by Florence Tan in Singapore and by Dubai newsroom; Editing by Peter Graff and Alex Richardson
+Reporting by Sangmi Cha and Josh Smith; Additional reporting by Florence Tan in Singapore and by Dubai newsroom; Editing by Peter Graff, Alex Richardson and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.